KnowledgeGarden/TQPortal/README.md

 In a sense, this portal mimics, as a scaled down prototype of ["https://github.com/KnowledgeGarden/ExpressDerbyPrototype"]("https://github.com/KnowledgeGarden/ExpressDerbyPrototype" "another project.")

-The platform uses MongoDB by way of mongoose, Express 4, and Handlebars to craft a similation of a *topic map*.
-The javascript model file topic.js serves as the primary database artifact which is a container for all information resources, be they blog entries, the user, tags, bookmarks, or wiki pages.
+The platform uses MongoDB by way of mongodb for user persistence, Express 4, and Handlebars to craft a similation of a *topic map*.
+The platform uses an instance of [https://github.com/KnowledgeGarden/TQTopicMap](https://github.com/KnowledgeGarden/TQTopicMap) for persistence of all topics, which include blog posts and other artifacts.
 ## Usage
 For the time being, just clone the project, make sure MongoDB is running, then:

 npm update

+At that time, make a copy of a fully updated TQTopicMap and drop that in a new directory: **node_modules/tqtopicmap**

 node server.js